Paucimonas: Taxonomy

-P. lemoignei is established by Delafield et al. in 1965, and transferred by Jendrossek in 2001 after reevaluating its 16S rDNA sequence.
+Paucimonas lemoignei is established by Delafield et al. in 1965, and transferred by Jendrossek in 2001 after reevaluating its 16S rDNA sequence.
 This is a big shift from one class to another.
 P. lemoignei is so far the only species under the genus Paucimonas.

 "Paucus" means little or few.
 "Paucimonas" refers to bacterium with restricted catabolic capacities.
 P. lemoignei is named after the French microbiologist Maurice Lemoigne who first described poly-3-hydroxybutyrate (PHB) as a constituent of bacterial cells.